 Some want revenge, if not in this life, then the next.

-Nightshade Diary Podcast MP3 FilesMarleneFrom the pages of Nightshade Diary come the haunting and hair-raising tales of ghosts, murder and mayhem.
+Nightshade Diary Podcast SeriesMarleneFrom the pages of Nightshade Diary come the haunting and hair-raising tales of ghosts, murder and mayhem.
 Who's hiding in the closet?
 What's under the bed?
 You'll be asking yourself these questions after you listen to these creepalicious tales that'll have you leaving the lights on when you go to sleep.
-Sources & Credits
+Archives

 All